yanina-nas/Invoicer/README.md

-This is a single page application for invoice generation.
+This is a single page application that allows to generate invoices in PDF.

 ## Getting Started

-First, install dependencies:
+Firstly, install dependencies:

 ```bash
 npm i